BunnySupreme/SWEN3Project/README.md

 3. Add two lines to the conf file: (replace with credentials of your choice)
     - default_user = 'myusername'
     - default_pass = 'mypassword'

+## Integration tests

+curl script is under tests/integration to run, edit the script in VS code and change to LF (bottom right)